-The Foundation supports exceptionally talented young professional opera singers who are still taking early steps and show promise for significant careers.
-Prizes are awarded through live auditions; singers are selected for auditions through an online application process.
+The Foundation supports exceptionally talented early career opera singers who show significant promise.
+Prizes are awarded through live auditions; singers are selected for auditions through an online application process that includes videos.

 1Applicants must have completed their academic training.

-2They should have sung at least one engagement with a known opera company, orchestra, or other organization using full orchestral accompaniment.
+2They should have sung at least one professional engagement with an opera company, orchestra, or other organization using full orchestral accompaniment.

-3They must submit a copy of a contract or letter of intent for a professional (paid) solo engagement with full orchestra (not a cover) that opens after the auditions or in the six months prior to the auditions (after May 13, 2021).
+3They must submit a copy of a contract or letter of intent for a professional, paid, solo engagement with full orchestra (not a cover) either after the audition date or in the six months prior to the auditions.

 4Singers coming to the end of full-year Young Artist Programs may be chosen to audition for Sullivan awards; if they are winners, their eligibility for role preparation grants can be deferred until they have graduated from those programs.

 5There is no age limit for applicants, but the Foundation is not seeking singers who already have well-established solo careers.
 Applicants may not have more than one past or upcoming contract for a leading or featured role (AGMA classifications) as an independent artist, excluding covers, with an OPERA America Budget Level I Company* or its international equivalent.
 If there are questions about what engagements fit these criteria, the Foundation’s application panel will make the final determination.
 If the Foundation discovers that singers have omitted relevant past or upcoming engagements, they will be disqualified from the auditions.